codinglead/codinglead.github.io/_posts/2019-11-19-prototypical-inheritance.md

 arr.test() // hi
 ```

-"hi" was console logged instead of "hi somewhere else" because it was defined closer to the array that was created.
+"hi" was console logged instead of "hi somewhere else" because it was defined closer to the instance of the array that was created.

 ## prototype chain

 Every object stores a reference to its prototype.

-In the example above the array stored a test method and in the Array prototype also stored a test method.
+In the example above the array stored a test method and in the Array prototype and also stored a test method on the array instance.

-When calling the test method on the array, JavaScript looks for method on the prototype chain starting from the variable instances in this case it is the array.
-When the first method is found JavaScript stops looking in the prototype chain.
+When calling the test method on the array, JavaScript looks for method on the prototype chain starting from the variable instance.
+When the method we are looking is found JavaScript stops looking for it in the prototype chain and uses it.

 ```javascript
 arr.test() // hi